Have a Scarlett O’Hara Moment: Think about it tomorrow…

 Take a deep breath, and decide to think about it tomorrow.

-PS If you’d like more small-but-mighty self-coaching tips – designed especially for creative souls – you can now get the full collection of these posts in The Book of The Blog.
+If you’d like more soul-soothing self-coaching and mindset tips – designed especially for creative souls – you can now get the full collection of these posts in Tonics For Your Creative Spirit; The Book of The Blog.

 It makes for a great reference tool that you can dip into whenever your creative spirit needs a quick boost.